Panther Statue and Tree

 • Use, possession, sale, distribution and/or production of narcotic or other controlled substances (including marijuana), or acting as an accessory, liaison, or facilitator for any of the above, except as expressly permitted by law.

 • Engaging in disorderly or disruptive conduct due to substance misuse causing University officials to respond and/or seek medical intervention, even if the subject legally consumed the substance.
+See Appendix 6 for the Medical Amnesty Policy.

-• The possession or use of marijuana or derivative products containing 0.3 percent or more THC on a dry weight basis, even with a medical recommendation or medical license, is prohibited on University property in compliance with federal law.
-Any drugs and/or paraphernalia found to be in a student’s possession, University residence, vehicle, or assigned area will be considered to be in the possession of the student whether or not the student is the individual who purchased or furnished the drugs, paraphernalia, or handmade drug use device.
-Confiscated paraphernalia will not be returned to students at any time.
+• Any drugs and/or paraphernalia found to be in a student’s possession, University residence, vehicle, or assigned area will be considered to be in the possession of the student whether or not the student is the individual who purchased or furnished the drugs, paraphernalia, or handmade drug use device.
+Paraphernalia may be confiscated by University staff and returned at a later date, unless required by law to be retained.

 • Being in the presence of and having knowledge of an illegal substance in a University residence regardless of the amount of time spent in that residence.

 • Illegal or improper use of prescription or over-the-counter medicines, even where lawfully prescribed.
-All prescription medicines must be kept in their original bottle and must have the prescription from the doctor noted on the bottle.
-Prescription medicines found without their prescription attached will be confiscated until such time that the prescription can be produced.
+All prescription medicines must be kept in their original bottle and must have the prescription from the doctor noted on the Prescription medicines found without their prescription attached will be confiscated until such time that the prescription can be produced.
 All prescription medications must be prescribed to the person in possession of the medication.

-• Possession of drug paraphernalia (i.e., rolling papers, pipes, bongs, etc. for intended or implied use of any form of illegal substance) regardless of whether it is purchased or handmade, even as props for filming.
+• Possession of drug paraphernalia (i.e., rolling papers, pipes, bongs, for intended or implied use of any form of illegal substance) regardless of whether it is purchased or handmade, even as props for filming.

-• Possessing paraphernalia that contains or appears to contain any form of an illegal substance.
+• Possessing paraphernalia that contains or appears to contain any form of an illegal

 • Use of a legal substance in an improper manner (e.g. ingesting a cleaning chemical, inhaling other chemical substances for the purpose of intoxication).

-• Providing drugs with the intent of taking advantage of another.
+• Providing drugs with the intent of taking advantage of

-• Using mail services to purchase, pass, or distribute illegal substances.
+• Using mail services to purchase, pass, or distribute illegal

 Keys and Unauthorized Entry/Exit

 Rooms must be reserved and approved by the Event Scheduling Office prior to their use.
 Use of and access to University residence hall rooms or apartments must be approved by Residence Life and First Year Experience for a set period of time, and any access or use of those spaces outside of the specified time frame will be considered a violation of this policy.
-The following behaviors are prohibited:

 • Unauthorized/improper creation, possession, duplication, or use of University keys or Chapman ID cards.

-• Unauthorized/improper entry to or exit from or use of University premises.
+• Unauthorized/improper entry to or exit from or use of University

-• Tampering with any locking device on campus, including security gates and doors.
+• Tampering with any locking device on campus, including security gates and

-• Loaning out keys or Chapman ID cards that have been issued for individual use.
+• Loaning out keys or Chapman ID cards that have been issued for individual

 Lewd/Indecent Behavior